 So you may have to wait a few years before you get to fly to Australia, the Caribbean, or Southeast Asia.

-COVID-19 decimated the cruise industry last year.
-But now, many cruise lines are resuming operations—and they need to fill jobs right away!
+COVID-19 decimated the cruise industry in 2020.
+But now, the majority of cruise lines have resumed operations as normal—and they need to fill jobs right away!

 Keep in mind that this is temporary work.
 Most au pair jobs last only six months to a year.
 But if you do a good job, you’ll most likely have the option to take on a new assignment with a different host family.